Aptivi/NitrocidKS/README.md

 - It can only be Console at the moment, while we are developing a GUI for this simulator.

-- We took out Windows XP support in 0.0.5.9 in favor of NuGet and .NET Framework 4.7.
+- We took out Windows XP support in 0.0.5.9 in favor of NuGet and .NET Framework 4.8.

-- Regarding TTS support, we're looking for platform-independent text to speech library.
-Currently, it fails to compile on Mono on Linux.

 ## |-----+--> _Virus Warning_ <--+-----|